LazyKernel/AndroidSubsOverlay/README.md

 git clone https://github.com/LazyKernel/AndroidSubsOverlay.git
 ```

-2. Change FuriganaTextView's `targetSdkVersion` to the same as the main app (currently 31) in `build.gradle`.
+2. Build the project using Gradle

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.